 - Loss of attention, love, affection, guidance, and moral support

-Jurewitz Law Group Will Help You Fight for Justice
+Jurewitz Law Group Injury & Accident Lawyers Will Help You Fight for Justice

 Our Carlsbad speeding truck accident lawyers have been helping injury victims like you since opening our firm in 2007.
 We’ve established a stellar reputation for our legal services and case results.
 We received recognition from The National Trial Lawyers Top 100 Lawyers, Super Lawyers, and Million Dollar Advocates Forum.
 We’ve also been featured in Time Magazine and a CNN campaign.

 We use our experience, knowledge, and resources to recover the maximum financial compensation our clients rightfully deserve.
-So far, the attorneys at Jurewitz Law Group have won over $1 million for personal injury victims in Carlsbad and throughout California.
+So far, the attorneys at Jurewitz Law Group Injury & Accident Lawyers have won millions for personal injury victims in Carlsbad and throughout California.
 You can depend on our legal team to go above and beyond to fulfill your needs and reach a favorable outcome in your case.

-If you or someone you know suffered injuries due to a speeding truck driver, call (619) 349-1682 today to schedule your free consultation with one of our Carlsbad speeding truck accident lawyers.
+If you or someone you know suffered injuries due to a speeding truck driver, call (619) 349-1682 today to schedule your free consultation with one of our Carlsbad personal injury and accident lawyers.